 The sweetness from the orange, the aromatic cardamom, the incredibly moist yet textured (thanks to almond and cornmeal) crumb, the sticky glaze…it’s all just magical.

-Using orange juice as well as the zest makes the orange flavor just pop baked goods like orange muffins and this orange cake.
+Using orange juice as well as the zest makes the orange flavor just pop in baked goods like orange muffins and this orange cake.

 Its natural sweetness also helped cut down on the overall need for sugar in the cake and the glaze.